fac-members/fac-slides/src/slides/tfb/research-analysis/index.md

 ---

-## Further research

-Now you've completed some research, is there anything more you still need to find out?

-What else might you ask your user group?

----

-Product Owners should take turns completing each step before moving to the next one
+Product Owners will take turns completing each step before moving to the next one

 ---